DouglasUrner/GDP2/how-to/troubleshooting.md

 # Troubleshooting

+This is a list of common problems that we've encountered working with Unity, C#, Rider, and Git/GitHub.
+Look here for solutions before asking...
+If the solution doesn't work for you or you encounter a problem that is not here let me know so that we can add it if it is a common problem.

 ## LanSchool is blocking private browsing

 **Cause:** This seems to happen when you are running the Edge or Internet Explorer (IE) browsers.
 It may also happen if you either of those are set as your default browser.